 Field-hunting tip

-Look in sedimentary deposits country — that is the host setting where honeaite typically forms.
+Look in sedimentary deposits country, the host setting where honeaite typically forms.
 If you start seeing lignite, clay in float, you are in the right ground.
 Field specimens usually show a irregular masses habit, so train your eye for that shape before scanning the outcrop.